huijing/slides/37-code-2018/README.md

 Even though the most common media query is width, the level 4 specification defines 18 media features that are available for use as conditions, like height or orientation.
 And there are even newer ones in the level 5 specification that Sara mentioned, like prefers-reduced-motion and light-level.
 Somehow we're not seeing them being used very often on the web at the moment.

+A design like this looks great in landscape mode, and can still look alright on a small screen, it's viewed in landscape, right?
+Conversely, I have colleagues who have big monitors set up in portrait mode.
+You see where I'm going with this?

-Aspect-ratio media queries are especially useful for designs that use viewport units, but there is no limit on how you wish to combine multiple media queries to make your design fully adaptable.
+Thankfully, we have aspect-ratio media queries.
+And they are especially useful for designs that utilise viewport units, but there is no limit on how you wish to combine multiple media queries to make your design fully adaptable.

+### Non-rectangular layout properties

+Remember when Sara showed the CSS Masks browser support table earlier?
+I'm going to introduce you to a bunch of related CSS properties.
+Relatively new-ish properties.
+They all fall into the category of making things on the web NOT rectangles.
+However, browser support for all of them doesn't look too good.

+One of them is CSS shapes, which Sara had written about back in 2013.
+I really love CSS shapes.
+The CSS nerd that I am, I have a CSS properties leaderboard in my head, and trust me, Shapes is up there.

+Because Shapes lets us flow content around non-rectangular shapes, like circles or polygons.
+And even images.
+Yes, as long as the image has transparency, it is possible to let text flow around Beyoncé looking like a boss.
+You do have to float your shaped element or image for things to work though.

+Clip-path and mask are sort of similar, in that both of them allow us to hide parts of an element.
+And neither have particularly good browser support.
+Such techniques are super useful for creating unique layouts and even spice up interactive animations when we throw in some Javascript.

+Something like this.
+Really cool, right?
+Can you imagine the possibilities for this?

+Interactive Beyoncé spotlights on websites, that's what.

+Let's have one more, CSS exclusions.
+Terrible browser support, really.
+CSS exclusions define arbitrary areas around which inline content can flow, and can be defined on any CSS block-level element.
+Very similar to Shapes, but you don't need to float your element for it to work.

 ### Feature queries

-An often raised concern when it comes to using newer CSS features, especially those for layout, is browser support.
+My point is, browser support is an often raised concern when it comes to using newer CSS features, especially those for layout.
 Because nobody wants their site to look broken.
 And here's where feature queries come in.

 It is a conditional that checks if the browser supports a particular property or not.
 If it doesn't, the entire block within the @supports rule is ignored.

-This means we start off with the basic layout that works everywhere before laying on styles based on the features we want to use.
+This means we start off with a basic layout that works everywhere before laying on styles based on the features we want to use.

 By organising our code in this manner, the browsers that do not support feature queries or the specified property still get styled, while those that do get a different look.
 Really making use of the ‘C’ in CSS.